 Did Jesus drink water when He was fasting for 40 days?

-Matthew, Mark and Luke all have recorded about when Jesus was fasting for 40 days, and the temptation of Jesus that followed immediately after.
-Each one provides some details the others do not provide.
+Matthew, Mark and Luke recorded the events surrounding Christ’s temptation in the wilderness.
+The three gospels report that Jesus had fasted for 40 days, and then the temptation of Jesus followed immediately.
+Each gospel provides some common details and some unique details.

-Some have used this to say they are in disagreement, but a good trial lawyer would expect this to be the case.
-Each one saw something different and each one had a different focus in what he wrote.
+Consequently, some individuals have claimed that the three gospels are in disagreement, but a good trial lawyer would expect this to be the case.
+Each one reported different details as each one had a different focus in what he wrote.
 In a criminal trial, a trial lawyer would charge three witnesses with collusion if they reported the exact same thing.
+In fact, most trial lawyers are suspicious when all of the witnesses give the exact same information.
+It becomes obvious that their testimonies are coordinated.
 The beauty of the three gospels is that we get a fuller picture with Luke giving us the exact chronological sequence of events (Luke 1:3).
 Here is the picture the gospels give us.